fulldecent/formant-analyzer/Formant Analyzer/Pods/FSLineChart/README.md

 [lineChart setChartData:chartData];
 ```

 You can also set several parameters.
-Some of the parameters, including `color` and `fillColor`, must be set before calling the `setChartData` method.
+Some of the parameters including `color` and `fillColor` must be set before calling the `setChartData` method.
 All those properties are available:

 ```objc
 // Index label properties